 Take a Screenshot on a Mac Video Tutorial vs Article

-Edited by Anonymous, vc, Broomsfly, Eng and 2 others
+Edited by vc, Broomsfly, Eng, Doug Collins and 1 other

 Method 1: Video Tutorial